bellanov/andy/documentation/ONBOARDING/MAC.md

 ### 4. Install Package Manager (brew)

-Install a *Package Manager* to standardize the set up of task execution envirronmeents.
+Install a *Package Manager* to standardize the set up of task execution environments.

 ## Install Software